Frequently Asked Questions about UT CAP

 UT Austin suggests that you do not take college courses in the summer BEFORE your CAP participation.
 However, it is acceptable to take courses in the summer after your freshman year in CAP.
 If you need Reading, Writing, or Math development, it is highly recommended that you complete these courses in the summer BEFORE participating in CAP.
 It is difficult to complete your requirements for CAP if you are not ready for college-level Reading, Writing, and Math.

-19. May I try to get accepted to a program other than the School of Undergraduate Studies, College of Liberal Arts or College of Natural Sciences?
+19. May I try to get accepted to a program other than the School of Undergraduate Studies or College of Liberal Arts?

 Yes, you may apply for a program outside of these guaranteed majors; however, UT-Austin does not guarantee admission to any other programs.